 High frequency radar systems can also be used to monitor ocean conditions that correlate with salmon stock abundance and juvenile salmon mortality.
 The University of California, Davis Bodega Marine Laboratory, in collaboration with the Sonoma County Water Agency, established a three-site high frequency radar system to describe ocean conditions where intensive coho salmon recovery activity is under way on the Russian River.
 Understanding ocean conditions, and the variability underlying salmon food resources, is critical to understanding salmon management issues.

 In the past ten years, scientists have gained a new understanding of the important linkages between physical and biological processes in coastal oceans.
 These linked processes underlie ocean productivity that drives marine food chains–key to salmon and other nearshore commercially important fisheries.
 Understanding these processes supports not only salmon recovery, but also management of the commercially and ecologically important nearshore fisheries.
 Multi–species, integrated ecosystem management requires better information about changing ocean conditions.
-The goal is to reduce uncertainty and risk to fisheries resources, thereby allowing us to manage more sustainably.
+The goal was to reduce uncertainty and risk to fisheries resources, thereby allowing us to manage more sustainably.

 One tool for multi-species ecosystem management is marine protected areas (MPAs).
 Managers need to take many factors into consideration when they design MPAs.
 One is where the young fish and invertebrates—the larvae—come from and where currents eventually concentrate them.